 An artistic 7-year-old who loves making things and is starting to ask questions about family history or the people they see in their city.

 This book can be read cold, but parents might want to have a few real photographs from the 1920s or 1930s ready to show the child for comparison.
-A parent might choose this after hearing their child make a negative comment about a neighborhood or feeling that their child is lacking a sense of heritage and pride.
+Parents may also want to have some information about the Harlem Renaissance or James Van Der Zee available to answer questions.
+A parent might choose this after noticing their child is unaware of the contributions of Black Americans or expresses misconceptions about the Harlem Renaissance or feeling that their child could benefit from learning more about their heritage and the achievements of Black communities.

 Younger children (4-5) will focus on the colorful, collaged illustrations and the idea of 'taking pictures.'
 Older children (7-8) will grasp the historical significance of the Harlem Renaissance and the importance of representation in art.